Wikipedia

 A resident colony of pelicans has been a feature of the park since a Russian ambassador donated them to Charles II in 1664.[7]
 While most of the birds' wings are clipped, there is a pelican which can be seen flying, occasionally beyond the confines of the Park.[8]

 The Blue Bridge across the lake affords a tree-framed view west towards Buckingham Palace.
 Looking east, the view includes the Swire Fountain to the north of Duck Island and, past the lake, the grounds of Horse Guards Parade, with Horse Guards, the Old War Office and Whitehall Court behind.
-To the south of Duck Island is the Tiffany Fountain on Pelican Rock; and past the lake is the Foreign and Commonwealth Office, with the London Eye, the Shell Tower, and the Shard behind.[2]
+To the south of Duck Island is the Tiffany Fountain on Pelican Rock; and past the lake is the Foreign, Commonwealth and Development Office, with the London Eye, the Shell Tower, and the Shard behind.[2]
 The park has a children's playground including a large sandpit.[9]

 History